Year 6 - Eagles

 Homework.
-Weekly homework of maths, grammar and punctuation, reading comprehension and spellings is set on Google Classrooms on Fridays and due in the following Wednesday.
+Weekly homework of maths, grammar and punctuation, reading comprehension and spellings is set on Fridays and due in the following Wednesday.
 We encourage children to ask us about anything that they are finding tricky on the Monday or Tuesday.

 Our topic this term is based on the school theme of woodlands, with our enquiry questions being: